renaissance-publishing/renaissance/content/chapters/21-races.md

 - 10 ranks in Spellcraft
 - 10 ranks in any *Technical* skill
 - 10 ranks in any skill
-- The *Unique Outlook* Trait
+- The *Unique Outlook* Trait (usually resistant to stress related to death)

-Most Clay Men communities speak a local variant of a common language.
+Most members of Clay-Men Communities speak a local variant of *Clay* (CM).

 #### Optional Trait: Aquatic